Your guide to the new short-term let licensing scheme in Scotland

 From 1 October 2022, local authorities need to have a licensing scheme in place for short-term lets, including Airbnb.
-Existing operators and hosts will need to apply for a licence on each property that they manage as a short let by 1 April 2023.
+Hosts operating before 1 October 2022 will need to apply for a licence on each property that they manage as a short let by 1 October 2023.

 New hosts will need a licence before they can accept bookings or welcome paying guests.
 By 1 July 2024, all short-term lets in Scotland will need to have a licence.